-Ascorbic acid content (AA) had a higher positive indirect effect through single fruit weight (0.336), suggesting that higher vitamin C content contributes to increased fruit size, boosting yield.
-Mishra and Nandi (29) and Buckseth et al. (32) also noted this relationship between nutritional quality and yield.
+Ascorbic acid content had a higher positive indirect effect through SFW (0.336), suggesting that higher vitamin C content contributes to increased fruit size, boosting yield.
+Similar relationship also noticed between nutritional quality and yield (29, 32).

-Pericarp thickness (PT) and lycopene content (LC) displayed moderate to high positive indirect effects on yield via SFW and NFP.
+Pericarp thickness and LC displayed moderate to high positive indirect effects on yield via SFW and NFP.
 These traits, which enhance fruit quality and structure, support yield by improving fruit size and number.
-Kaushal et al. (38) and Buckseth et al. (32) also found these traits to be critical contributors to yield, directly or indirectly.
+Other studies also found these traits to be critical contributors to yield, directly or indirectly (32, 38).

-The path analysis reveals that total fruit number/ plant (NFP) and single fruit weight (SFW) are the most important traits directly contributing to yield in the F2 generation.
-Additionally, indirect effects through traits such as NOPB (primary branches), plant height (PH) and pericarp thickness (PT) further influence yield by promoting larger and more fruits.
+The path analysis reveals that total fruit number/plant (NFP) and SFW are the most important traits directly contributing to yield in the F2 generation.
+Additionally, indirect effects through traits such as NOPB, PH and PT further influence yield by promoting larger and more fruits.
 The observed negative indirect effects of early flowering confirm that delayed flowering is beneficial for optimizing yield.
-This comprehensive view of direct and indirect effects provides valuable insights for breeding programs, allowing breeders to focus on important yieldcontributing traits.
+This comprehensive view of direct and indirect effects provides valuable insights for breeding programs, allowing breeders to focus on important yield-contributing traits.